Sensirion/arduino-i2c-different-buses-example/README.md

 Wire1.begin(sda_B, scl_B);
 ```

-# Software Sensor Communication

-The code sending the commands to the sensor over the I2C Bus needs to know wich Bus to use for which sensor.
+Then, the code sending the commands to the sensors over the I2C Bus needs to know wich bus to use for which sensor.
 Thus, you need to configure the sensors instances accordingly.
 First, create a driver instance per sensor.
 This should be done outside of any function, such that those can be refered to from within `setup()` and `loop()`.